Skip to main content

 What It’s Actually Like Living Through a Kitchen Renovation

-This matters more than most people realise when budgeting their Sydney kitchen renovation.
+This matters more than most budgeting guides acknowledge.

-Timeline: Most kitchen renovations take 3 to 6 weeks once work begins.
-Add 2 to 4 weeks for design, ordering, and approvals beforehand.
+Timeline: Most kitchen renovations take 3 to 6 weeks once work starts on site.
+Add 2 to 4 weeks upfront for design finalisation, ordering, and any approvals.

-• Set up a temporary kitchen elsewhere (kettle, microwave, bar fridge, portable induction cooktop)
+• Set up a temporary kitchen before work starts: kettle, microwave, bar fridge, portable induction cooktop

-• Meal prep and freeze before work starts
+• Meal prep and freeze meals in advance

-We can often phase the work to minimise disruption, keeping the sink functional longer, or completing demolition while you’re away.
-Talk to your builder about this early.
+We can often phase the work to keep the sink functional longer, or schedule demolition while you’re away.
+It’s worth raising this early with your builder, not as an afterthought.

-The disruption is real but temporary.
-Most clients tell us it was more manageable than they expected, especially when they knew what was coming.
+The disruption is real and temporary.
+Most clients find it more manageable than they expected when they knew exactly what was coming and when.

-Do You Need Council or Strata Approval for a Kitchen Renovation in Sydney?
+Council or Strata Approval for a Kitchen Renovation in Sydney

 Private Homes